Joanna I of Naples: Murder and wars

 After easily taking the city of Naples, Louis the Great ordered the execution of Charles of Durazzo, Joanna's cousin and brother-in-law: he was beheaded on 23 January 1348 in the same place where Louis' brother Andrew was murdered.
 Joanna and Andrew's son, Charles Martel (betrothed to Charles of Durazzo's eldest daughter), who was left behind by his mother, was sent by his uncle to Visegrád in the Kingdom of Hungary, where he died after 10 May 1348, aged 2.

 After a stop-over in the Fort de Brégançon, Joanna arrived in Marseille on 20 January 1348, where she received a warm welcome.
 She swore to observe the privileges of the city and received the oath of allegiance of its inhabitants.
-She signed the letters patents that united the upper and lower towns, ensuring the administrative unit.
+She signed the letters patent that united the upper and lower towns, ensuring the administrative unit.
 She then went to Aix-en-Provence, where her reception was very different; the Provençal barons clearly demonstrated their hostility to her.
 She had to take an oath to do nothing against Provence and to appoint only locals in the county posts.

 Joanna arrived in Avignon on 15 March, to have a personal meeting with the Pope.
 Louis of Taranto joined her in Aigues-Mortes, and the couple was received by Clement VI.
 Joanna's visit had a triple purpose: to obtain a dispensation for her marriage to Louis of Taranto, to receive the absolution or exoneration of Andrew's murder and to prepare the reconquest of her Kingdom.
 The Pope granted the couple the dispensation, appointed a commission to investigate the charges of involvement in the murder of Andrew and bought the city of Avignon for 80,000 florins, which became effectively separate from Provence.
 Eventually, Joanna was exonerated for the crime by the Pope.
 During her stay in Avignon, by the end of June, Joanna gave birth to her second child and first-born from her marriage with Louis of Taranto, a daughter called Catherine.

 Having learned that Louis the Great abandoned Naples after the outbreak of the Black Death, Joanna, with her husband and newborn daughter, left Avignon on 21 July and stayed in Marseille during 24–28 July, then moved to Sanary-sur-Mer on 30 July, then to the Fort de Brégançon on 31 July and finally arrived in Naples on 17 August 1348.
 One month after her arrival, she broke her previous promises on 20 September by removing Raymond d'Agoult from his post of Seneschal and appointing in his place the Neapolitan Giovanni Barrili.
 The public discontent forced Joanna to restore d'Agoult in his post.

 Over time, the Hungarians came to be viewed as barbarians by the Neapolitan people, including Giovanni Boccaccio (who described Louis the Great as “’rabid’ and ‘more vicious than a snake’”), so it was easy for the Queen and her husband to gain popularity after their return.